GSA/search-gov-website/about/updates/roadmap/FY20Q4-roadmap.md

   * We are working to ensure a smoother Login.gov experience for our users.

 * **Infrastructure and DevOps workflows**
-  * We’ll be improving our continuous integration and continuous deployment pipeline.
+  * We'll be improving our continuous integration and continuous deployment pipeline.

 * **Search.gov website redesign**
   * We will be updating to a design fully aligned with the [US Web Design System](https://designsystem.digital.gov/), in accordance with the [21st Century IDEA](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
 Keep an eye out &mdash; we may reach out for help with usability testing!